PetterVargas/Marco-Juridico-y-Teorico-de-Delitos-Informaticos-Cibercrimen/README.md

   - Import a HTML file and watch it magically convert to Markdown
   - Drag and drop images (requires your Dropbox account be linked)

+## Argentina

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## Uruguay

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## Chile

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## México

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## Ecuador

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## Perú

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## Paraguay

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## Panamá

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+## Venezuela

+#### Marco Jurídico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)

+#### Marco Teórico

+  - Import a HTML file and watch it magically convert to Markdown
+  - Drag and drop images (requires your Dropbox account be linked)